briangarydodge/axon_demo/document_files/getting_started.md

 * On the **Dependencies** page, select (a) **Lombok** from the **Core** section and **Web** from the **Web** section.
 (More on these later).
 * Finish and wait for IntelliJ to fully load your project.

+---

+## 2. Finishing off

+Once IntelliJ is open and your project is fully loaded, you will have an empty SpringBoot project, with the basic building blocks to start coding your Event Sourced application.

+In the next section, we will import the various dependencies which will allow us to create the Axon application and build tests (using Test Driven Development principles).